 - Acupuncture / Dry Needling to relieve pain and release trigger points.
 This can be performed with Electrotherapy for enhanced pain relief if appropriate.

 - Kinesio-Taping & Braces to decrease pain with aggravating activities.

 - Develop a Strengthening Program to promote tendon healing and improve grip strength.

 - Education & Advice regarding activity modification to allow the injury to heal, and technique correction to prevent it from returning.

 Is Tennis Elbow stopping you from working or exercising like you use to?
 Have you heard stories from friends and are concerned you too may have to give up work altogether?
-Research shows that physiotherapy is proven to be an effective way of treating a Tennis Elbow.

 See an expert at Spine & Sports Physiotherapy now and stop your Tennis Elbow pain before it’s too late!!!